-Mr. Ian Michael Coughlan, aged 62, has been the President of the Company since 30 September 2016 and an Executive Director of the Company since 16 September 2009.
-Mr. Coughlan was the President of WRM from July 2007 until March 2017 when he relinquished this role after his appointment as President of the Company.
-Mr. Coughlan is responsible for the operation and strategic development of both Wynn Macau and Wynn Palace.
-Mr. Coughlan also serves as a director of several subsidiaries of the Company.
-Prior to these roles, Mr. Coughlan was Director of Hotel Operations - Worldwide for Wynn Resorts, Limited.
-Mr. Coughlan has over 35 years of hospitality experience with leading hotels across Asia, Europe and the United States.
-Before joining Wynn Resorts, Limited, he spent ten years with The Peninsula Group, including posts as General Manager of The Peninsula Hong Kong from September 2004 to January 2007, and General Manager of The Peninsula Bangkok from September 1999 to August 2004.
-His previous assignments include senior management positions at The Oriental Singapore, and a number of Ritz-Carlton properties in the United States.
-Mr. Coughlan holds a Diploma from Shannon College of Hotel Management, Ireland.
+Mr. Ian Michael Coughlan, aged 63, is President of Wynn Macau, Limited and an Executive Director of the Company, management positions he has held since 2016 and 2009 respectively.
+He is responsible for leading the overall operations, business and strategic development of both Wynn Macau and Wynn Palace, the Company's two integrated resort developments in Macau.
+Prior to being appointed as President, Mr. Coughlan was the President of Wynn Resorts (Macau) S.A. from 2007 until 2017, before which he was Director of Hotel Operations - Worldwide for Wynn Resorts, Limited.
+During his tenure with the Company he has helped to pioneer the development and growth of Wynn Macau, first through its property on the Macau peninsula and then taking on additional responsibility for Wynn Palace in Cotai after becoming President of the Company.
+His priority has been to reinforce the Company's reputation as a market leader with a focus on service and product excellence and the development of local management talent.
+Mr. Coughlan has a track record of over 40 years in the hospitality industry with leading hotels and resorts across Asia, Europe and the United States.
+Before joining Wynn Resorts, Limited, he spent ten years with The Peninsula Group, including as General Manager of its flagship hotel The Peninsula Hong Kong from 2004 to 2007, and General Manager of The Peninsula Bangkok from 1999 to 2004.
+His previous tenures include senior management positions at The Oriental Singapore, and a number of Ritz-Carlton properties in the United States.

-Ms. Linda Chen, aged 54, is the Vice Chairman, Chief Operating Officer and Executive Director of the Company, President and Executive Director of WRM, and President of Wynn International Marketing, Ltd..
-Ms. Chen is responsible for global marketing and strategic development of Wynn Resorts, Limited.
-Ms. Chen founded the Wynn Care charity brand in 2018 and established the Wynn Care Foundation as its chairman in 2020, leading Wynn's effort to actively fulfill its corporate social responsibilities.
+Ms. Linda Chen, aged 55, is the Vice Chairman, Chief Operating Officer and Executive Director of the Company, President and Executive Director of WRM, and President of Wynn International Marketing, Ltd. Ms. Chen is responsible for global marketing and strategic development of Wynn Resorts, Limited.
+Ms. Chen founded the Wynn Care charity brand in 2018 and established the Wynn Care Foundation as its Chairman in 2020, leading Wynn's effort to actively fulfill its corporate social responsibilities.
 Ms. Chen was appointed as the Vice Chairman of the Company in April 2018, has been President of WRM since March 2017, Executive Director and Chief Operating Officer of the Company since September 2009, and Chief Operating Officer of WRM since June 2002.
 Ms. Chen played an integral role in the openings of Wynn Resorts, Limited's three integrated resorts, including Wynn Las Vegas, Wynn Macau and Wynn Palace.
-She was also in charge of establishing Wynn International Marketing, Ltd..
-She served as Director of Wynn Resorts, Limited from October 2007 to December 2012.
+She was also in charge of establishing Wynn International Marketing, Ltd. She served as Director of Wynn Resorts, Limited from October 2007 to December 2012.
 Prior to joining Wynn Resorts, Limited, Ms. Chen was Executive Vice President of International Marketing for MGM Mirage from June 2000 to May 2002, responsible for the global marketing development of the three integrated resorts MGM Grand, Bellagio and The Mirage.
 Ms. Chen was involved in the opening of Bellagio in 1998 and served as the Executive Vice President of International Marketing.
 Prior to that, she was part of the opening team for the MGM Grand in 1993 and The Mirage in 1989.
-Currently, Ms. Chen is a member of the Nanjing Committee of the Chinese People's Political Consultative Conference (Macau), a Director of the Macau Chamber of Commerce, and a member of the Tourism Development Committee, Government of Macao S.A.R., as well as a member of the Cultural Industries Committee, Government of Macao S.A.R..
+Currently, Ms. Chen is also a member of the Nanjing Committee of the Chinese People's Political Consultative Conference (Macau), a Director of the Macau Chamber of Commerce, a member of the Tourism Development Committee, Government of Macao S.A.R., a member of the Board of Trustees of Cultural Development Fund, Government of Macao S.A.R. and a member of the University Council, Macau University of Science and Technology.
 Ms. Chen holds a Bachelor of Science Degree in Hotel Administration from Cornell University in 1989.